Nfolio567/SimPrim/README.md

 It need

-- Image: will be edited
+- img: Image will be edited
 - inputCvs: Canvas for edit image
 - exportCvs: Cannas for draw edidited image
 - Optional - inputCvsWidth: when height is longer than width